harihaysrun/coffee/README.md

     - couldn't get the markers to open automatically when clicking on the shop in the discover box
     - added some instructions so that they'll have to click on the icons first

-2. For the bookmarks feature to work seamlessly, user is advised either
+2. For the bookmarks feature to work seamlessly, user is advised either:
     - not to immediately click on other shop markers while one is opened
-    - or click on the 'close' or anywhere on the map before clicking on others (bookmark button has to "reset" before it works on another marker)
+    - or click on the 'close' button or anywhere on the map before clicking on others (bookmark button has to "reset" before it works on another marker)

-3. Even though a specific region is chosen, shops from other areas (and even countries – Malaysia & Indonesia) show up
+3. Even though a specific region is chosen, shops from other areas (and even countries – Malaysia & Indonesia) showed up
-    - setting a radius in the parameters of the API call helped to narrow it down
+    - setting a radius in the parameters of the API call helped to narrow the search down

 5. UI not appearing as intended on iOS 15
     - The bottom position of the search bar in Safari causes issues with the UI